COVID-19 continues to disproportionately impact local Latino community

 “Many families cannot afford the luxury of staying home,” Gonzales said.
 “They are essential workers who have to go to work.”

-Kern County Board of Supervisors chairwoman Leticia Perez spoke at the soft-opening of a coronavirus testing center in May at the Richard Prado Senior Center in east Bakersfield alongside actor-director Sean Penn.
+Kern County Supervisor Leticia Perez spoke at the soft opening of a coronavirus testing center in May at the Richard Prado Senior Center in east Bakersfield alongside actor-director Sean Penn.
 Perez, a native of east Bakersfield, said in May that its residents are some of the most “medically underserved in the U.S.”

-As of this week, the testing center in east Bakersfield has ceased operations and moved to the Kern County Fairgrounds at the new federal surge testing center, according to Public Health Services Department spokeswoman Michelle Corson.
+A few weeks ago, the testing center in east Bakersfield ceased its operations and moved to the Kern County Fairgrounds where it operated before being converted into the new federal surge testing center, according to county health department spokeswoman Michelle Corson.

-Armando Elenes, secretary treasurer for the United Farm Workers in Delano, said he hasn't seen or heard any efforts on the part of the Public Health Services Department.
+Armando Elenes, secretary-treasurer for the United Farm Workers in Delano, said he hasn't seen or heard any efforts on the part of the county health department.

 "Maybe that tells you something," Elenes said.